Employment Practices Liability Insurance (EPLI) Definition

 An insurance policy that provides a level of liability protection for employers from claims of discrimination that are made by the employee.
 This includes protection from current, former, and prospective employees.

 Additionally, this type of insurance product, which may be purchased alongside other forms of liability protection, protects against other types of employee-related lawsuits.
-This includes employment-related allegations, wrongful termination lawsuits, and sexual harassment claims.
+This includes employment-related allegations, wrongful termination lawsuits, and harassment claims.